zahraalidousti/clustering-Breast-Cancer/README.md

 # clustering-Breast-Cancer
-It is an example for clustering the type of Breast Cancer images(Benign malignant)
+It is an example of clustering the type of Breast Cancer images(Benign and malignant)